Ib Benoh: Early sculptures and exhibitions

-At thirteen, Benoh began his formal artistic training in sculpture and drawing at the Center of Fine Arts of Damascus.
-The art center became his home away from home for the next eight years.
-Inevitably, he made friends with the maintenance man who would unlock the doors for Benoh to work on his sculptures at odd hours.
+At thirteen, Benoh began his formal artistic training in sculpture and drawing at the Center of Fine Arts of Damascus, where volunteer instructors were art faculty from the Damascus University, including Nassir Shoura, Aziz Ismail, Ghyath al-Akhras, Abdulsalam Kattramis, and Benoh’s uncle Mahmoud Jalal.
+The art center became Benoh’s home away from home for the next eight years.
+Inevitably, he made friends with the maintenance man who would unlock the doors for him to work on his sculptures at odd hours.
 Seeing his dedication, the center eventually allocated one room for Benoh to work on large-scale sculptures independently.
 Benoh was introduced to Western classical music as he sculpted and drew from life at the center.

 While maintaining his love for Arabic literature, Benoh also discovered works by international writers and read Leo Tolstoy, Victor Hugo, and Ernest Hemingway extensively, as well as existentialists like Jean-Paul Sartre and Simone de Beauvoir.

 During the years of his academic training at the art center, Benoh participated in yearly group exhibitions held by the art centers of major cities in Syria, including a 1968 group show with one of his larger-than-life sculptures exhibited at the National Museum of Damascus.
 As a practicing artist, he gained membership at the Damascus Artists Association of Fine Arts in 1971.

 In 1970 Benoh was offered a prestigious sculpture commission for Damascus.
 With the help of four assistants who were masonries by trade, Benoh constructed a 13-meter enlarged relief replica of Assyrian Lion Hunts.

 In his early twenties, Benoh was on his way to become one of the leading sculptors in the region.
 However, soon after completing the commission, Benoh left Syria to pursue other dreams.

 Along with his interests and activities, Benoh’s interactions with mystics, artists, poets, and intellectuals in a free and politically unrestricted environment during the 50s and 60s in Damascus, laid the ground for his mature work ahead.

 Public commission for the city of Damascus

+Self-exile

+In his early twenties, Benoh seized an opportunity presented by the brief period of open borders during the Federation of Arab Republics — the short-lived union between Egypt, Syria, and Libya.
+Feeling trapped in an increasingly repressive Syria, he self-exiled to Libya, a one-way ticket and cardboard suitcase in hand.
+There, he reconnected with his family roots in Khoms and Tripoli and found community witnesses who had known his grandparents — a crucial step in securing Libyan citizenship.
+With that came his first passport.
+That document became a lifeline, allowing him to travel internationally.
+By the late 1970s, he had moved to the United States, where he later became a naturalized American citizen — his second passport and a new beginning.